Christmas Closure

 • suitable – to their age, ability and aptitude and any special educational needs they may have.
 The education must equip the child for life within the community and must not limit a child’s options in later life.

-Schools have to regularly inform the local authority of any pupils who are regularly absent from school, have irregular attendance, or have missed 10 school days or more without the school's permission.
-Only exceptional circumstances warrant a leave of absence.
-Schools should consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
-If a leave of absence is granted, it is for the headteacher to determine the length of the time the pupil can be away from school.
+All schools can grant a leave of absence for other exceptional circumstances at their discretion.
+Schools are then expected to consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
+If a leave of absence is granted, it is for the school to determine the length of the time the pupil can be away from school.

 Can I book a holiday during term time?

-Head teachers will only authorise holiday during term-time in exceptional circumstances.
-Parents should put their request in writing to the school as soon as possible.
-If a child is taken on a holiday without the authorisation of the head teacher, the parent may be liable to pay a fine and/or be prosecuted for non-attendance.
+Headteachers will only authorise holidays during term time in exceptional circumstances.
+Parents should submit their request in writing to the school as soon as possible.
+If a child is taken on holiday without the headteacher’s authorisation, the parent may be liable to pay a fine and/or face prosecution for non-attendance.

 What sanctions can be put in place for non-attendance?

-As absence is so often a symptom of wider issues a family is facing, schools, trusts and local authorities should always work together with other local partners to understand the barriers to attendance and provide support.
-Where that is not successful, or is not engaged with, the law protects pupils’ right to an education and provides a range of legal interventions to formalise attendance improvement efforts, and where all other avenues have been exhausted, enforce it through prosecuting parents.
-Attendance legal intervention can only be used for pupils of compulsory school age and decisions should be made on an individual case by case basis.
+As absence is often a symptom of wider issues a family is facing, schools, trusts, and local authorities should always work together with other local partners to understand the barriers to attendance and provide support.
+Where this is not successful or not engaged with, the law protects pupils’ right to an education and provides a range of legal interventions to formalise attendance improvement efforts.
+Legal interventions for attendance can only be used for pupils of compulsory school age, and decisions should be made on an individual case-by-case basis.

-Parents can be issued a Fixed Penalty Notice by the local authority for their child's non-attendance.
-The penalty is £80 and this rises to £160 if paid after 21 days but within 28 days.
-Each local authority should publish a 'Code of Conduct' for Fixed Penalty Notices.
-The school’s headteacher decides if they wish to fine unauthorised absences from school by issuing a Fixed Penalty Notice.
-The headteacher then requests by a referral to the local authority to issue a Fixed Penalty Notice on his or her behalf.
+Parents can be issued a Fixed Penalty Notice by the local authority for their child’s non-attendance.
+The penalty is £80, which rises to £160 if paid after 21 days but within 28 days.
+Each local authority should publish a ‘Code of Conduct’ for Fixed Penalty Notices.

 There are 2 offences: